FarazKelhini/stack-pulse/README.md

 7. `export` — Generate and commit datasets (export.ts)
 8. `validate-exports` — Validate exported dataset schemas
 9. `monitor` — Non-blocking integrity check (monitor_stale.ts).
 Final step; failures do not halt the pipeline.
+10. `network` - Generate pairing network file
-10. `commit` — Commit updated datasets back to the repo
+11. `commit` — Commit updated datasets back to the repo

 Every step is idempotent and resumable.
 Crawl failures and DB connection failures are treated as critical and halt the pipeline; failures in other steps degrade gracefully so later steps still run with whatever data is available.